NativeForms/framework-src/README.md

 $ npm run android
 ```

 > With Hyper-V enabled, download and install [Visual Studio Android Emulator](https://aka.ms/vscomemudownload).
-You should run Android device Marshmallow (6.0.0) API Level 23.
+You should run a Android device Marshmallow (6.0.0) API Level 23.
 Next, configure Internet Connection for the device.
 See [Enable Internet Connection](http://blog.tpcware.com/2017/03/visual-studio-2017-android-emulation/) for instructions.
 For network access to debugger, you also need to install and configure [Telerik Fiddler](https://blogs.msdn.microsoft.com/visualstudioalm/2015/05/06/using-fiddler-to-monitor-network-traffic-from-the-vs-emulator-for-android/).
 Shake the emulator to display the Developer Menu (Tools > Shake > Play).

 ## DevTools